zs0302/Leary-lab-manual/README.md

 * the individual’s past, present or future physical or mental health or condition,
 * the provision of health care to the individual, or
 * the past, present, or future payment for the provision of health care to the individual, and that identifies the individual or for which there is a reasonable basis to believe it can be used to identify the individual.
-Individually identifiable health information includes many common identifiers (e.g., name, address, birth date, Social Security Number).
+Individually identifiable health information includes many common identifiers (e.g., name, address, birth date, zipcode, Social Security Number).

 Dr. Leary will generally send you the data without identifiable health information.
-All work and particularly data should be stored on Box as it is compliant with DSL 4, HIPAA,  and HITECH.
-Box accounts must be configured to complie with HIPAA requirements.
+All work, and particularly data, should be stored on Box as it is compliant with DSL 4, HIPAA, and HITECH guidelines.
+Box accounts must be configured to comply with HIPAA requirements.
 Any identifiable data posted on the lab OneNote should be password protected.
-Any identifiable data cannot be viewed or studied unless you are listed as study personnel on that studys IRB.
+Any identifiable data cannot be viewed or studied unless you are listed as study personnel on that studys' IRB.

 ## Data Security
 We must exercise reasonable care in the disclosure, transmission, access, use and management of confidential information about patients, patient care, personnel, students and proprietary business affairs of University of Missouri Health.